-When you think of therapy, convenience isn't a word that often comes to mind.
-It might seem like a word better applied to fast food or online ordering.
+When you think of therapy, "convenient" isn't a word that first comes to mind.
 But when it comes to your counseling practice, increasing the convenience factor can have a surprisingly positive impact for both you and your client.

 Think about it - when something is convenient, it’s easier to do.
 So it’s less stress on your client, which makes them more likely to try it.
 And the more they try therapy, the more they get out of it, leading to healthier and happier lives.

 Making it convenient for your client to start and continue therapy has significant benefits for you, too.
 Not only the obvious financial benefit of having regular client visits and lower no-show rates, but the professional pleasure of having your clients get better results because they’re coming more often.
 This positive reputation can leak out to the community as well, leading to more referrals over time.